zhenyava/google_docs_tabs_extension/README.md

 # Google Docs Tab Exporter

-A powerful Google Apps Script add-on that fixes the export workflow for the new Google Docs "Tabs" feature.
+A Google Apps Script add-on that fixes the export workflow for the new Google Docs "Tabs" feature.
 It allows you to download specific tabs with correct filenames and multiple format options.

 ## 🧐 The Problem